ibukye/CW2025/README.md

     2. Removed all keyboard handling logic from `initialize()`
     3. Simplified `newGame()`, `gameOver()`, and `pauseGame()` to pass to `InputEventListener`
     4. Removed the BRICK_SIZE magic number
+    5. Added handling of Pause/Resume and Restart button and its assets(icons)
   - Reason : To ensure SRP and Separation of Concern.
 - com.comp2042.controller.GameController
   - Changes : Added new methods `stopGame()` and `resumeGame()`